-All CPU write operations to the TCNT2 Register will block any compare match that occur in the next timer clock cycle, even when the timer is stopped.
+All CPU write operations to the TCNT2 Register will block any Compare Match that occurs in the next timer clock cycle, even when the timer is stopped.
 This feature allows OCR2 to be initialized to the same value as TCNT2 without triggering an interrupt when the Timer/Counter clock is enabled.